Onboard your connected account

 Onboard your connected accounts to your marketplace.

-After you create and prefill a connected account, create an Account Link and send it to the user so they can complete the onboarding process.
-An Account Link is a single-use URL that you send to a connected account that grants them permission to access the Connect onboarding flow.
+After you create and prefill a connected account, create an Account Link and send it to the account user so they can complete the onboarding process.
+An Account Link is a single-use URL that a connected account uses to access the Connect onboarding flow.

 The Connect onboarding flow doesn’t ask your connected account for any information that you prefilled.
 However, it does ask the connected account to confirm the prefilled information before they accept the Connect service agreement.